qouteall/qouteall-blog/blog/Cognitive-biases.md

 > We al­ready walked too far, down to we had for­got­ten why em­barked.

+> A man on a thousand mile walk has to forget his goal and say to himself every morning, 'Today I'm going to cover twenty-five miles and then rest up and sleep.
+>
+> \- Leo Tolstoy, War and Peace

 ## Self-serving and self-justification

 People tend to maintain their ego by **self-serving bias**: